Image Generation Basics & Prompt Basics

 I still don't know how to word my prompt!
 What can I do?

-The focus of your prompt should be in the first half of your generation, for example: the sorcerers, a tiny kitten, clashing swords, a book - anything you can think of that should be the primary focus for your image - or - if you want a more esoteric kind of generation with surprising outcomes then input whatever comes to mind!
+The focus of your prompt should be in the first half of your generation.
+For example, a sorcerer, a tiny kitten, clashing swords, a book, anything you can think of that should be the primary subject of your image.
+On the other hand, if you want a more esoteric kind of generation with surprising outcomes, input whatever comes to mind!

 Style / Framing Method / Artist / Medium / Time or Era